rick-62/Notes/vault/cloud.aws.EC2.md

 - Step 6: Configure security group, to enable traffice required by the server (SSH, HTTP etc)

 A key pair is required if accessing the instance from outside of the AWS management console.

+## EBS storage
+- Elastic Block Storage (EBS) is persistent storage which can attach to one or more EC2 instances.
+As they are separate, they persist when the EC2 instance goes down.
+- They can be backed up using _snapshots_
+- use cases:
+    - OS
+    - Databases
+    - Enterprise applications
+    - Throughput-intensive applications